tchapi/tuneefy2/README.md

 ### Building assets & API doc

-To build the assets and the API documentation, I use **npm** and some modules.
+To build the assets and the API documentation, I use **yarn** and some modules.

-    npm install
+    yarn install

-    npm run build-assets
+    yarn run build
-    npm run api-documentation
+    yarn run api-documentation

 ### Composer packages used